 What can facial tape show you about your skin?

 According to Chicago plastic surgeon Michael Horn, MD the tapes used to give a younger look are working so well because they’re offering an instant reversal to the natural aging process or lax skin due to sun damage, weight loss or skin sagging due to excessive drinking or smoking.
-“Elastin and collagen are vital proteins manufactured in the skin that keep it looking young.
-As we age, these diminish,” he explains.
-“Skin needs the ability to bounce back when stretched, and that is the purpose of elastin which is lost in the aging process.”
+“Elastin and collagen, essential proteins produced in the skin, maintain their youthful appearance.
+As we age, these proteins decrease,” he explains.
+“Skin needs the ability to bounce back when stretched which is lost with the aging process.”

-Dr. Horn says the tapes can show us what the benefits of a more permanent solution might be.
+Dr. Horn says the face tape can offer a preview of what a more permanent solution might achieve.
 When you employ the use of skin-lifting facial tapes, you’re essentially mimicking the results of a facelift procedure.
-“People are trying to restore their faces to a younger stage when the skin had more collagen, elastin, and fullness and the cheekbones were in a higher position with a more defined jawline and no visible wrinkles or hallowing under the eyes,” he adds.
+“People aim to restore youthful qualities like higher cheekbones, defined jawlines, and no wrinkles or under-eye hollows,” he adds.

 “For wrinkle patches, you should know how the facial muscles operate and where to place them.
 Wearing them overnight for a long period of time can minimize the depth of those wrinkles because in essence it is doing something similar to Botox in that it’s limiting the movement of those muscles.
 But you have to know where to place them and where to provide tension in order to stop the wrinkle from forming or getting deeper while you sleep,” he shares.